Computer History Museum: Famous Computers and Gadgets

 Altair 8800 (1975)

 The Altair 8800 is quite famous among computer historians and geeks.
-On the other hand, if you’re not familiar with this gadget, you’ll quickly realize how famous it is.
+On the other hand, if you’re not familiar with this gadget, you’ll quickly realize how well-known it is.
 Developed by MITS, the Altair 8800 was the first commercially successful personal computer.
 Furthermore, the Altair BASIC programming language was created by Bill Gates and Paul Allen, who eventually founded Microsoft.

 Related: Highlights From The 2023 CES